The legal significance of having a suspended license vs. a revoked license is significant, and you need to be aware of the difference.

 The DMV will reinstate your license if you comply with the requirements for reinstatement and satisfy all suspension requirements.
 Failing to meet both obligations means that you cannot get your license back.

 The DMV suspends driving privileges for a variety of reasons.
-Some of those reasons include:
+Reasons your license can be suspended include:

 A knowledgeable Virginia driver’s license suspension lawyer could help you navigate the complex and confusing DMV requirements.